 The answer is transition priorities.
 The state machine always consults the active state’s transitions in a well-defined order, it fires the first matching transition it encounters, and it forgets about the rest.
 Transition priorities are specified in the corresponding property of the respective state, see figure "Transition priorities".
 You can change these priorities, and thus the order the transitions are being checked, by selecting a transition and moving it up or down by clicking on the respective button.

 The first transition whose condition is fulfilled will be executed.
 Under the cycle-based execution scheme, all remaining events are quashed.
 In the light switch example as shown in figure "Transition priorities", the pressLightOff event would „win” and trigger a transition from the LightOn to the LightOff state, while the pressLightOff event would be discarded.

 The snapshot feature allows to store and restore the state of a simulation run.
 A snapshot comprises all active states of the state machine as well as all variable values at the time of snapshot creation.

-This feature is especially useful when testing complex state machines in which a number of steps need to be taken before reaching a desired situation.
-Using snapshots, you can store this desired situation once and simply restore it again without repeating all the steps to reach it.
-Depending on the complexity of the usecase, this can be a huge time-saver.
+This feature is especially useful when testing complex state machines in which a number of steps need to be taken before reaching a certain situation you want to investigate.
+Using snapshots, you can store this desired situation once and then simply restore it anytime and as often as you like, without having to repeat all the tedious steps to reach that situation from scratch.
+Depending on the complexity of your use case, using snapshots can be a huge time-saver.